prijatelj/human-activity-recognition-in-an-open-world/containers/index.md

 ```

 ### Build from Source Repository
-The Docker image is created using Nix for configuration and building.
+TODO The Docker image is created using Nix for configuration and building.
 You will need to install [Nix](https://nixos.org).

 Run the following command to build the Docker image for the `arn` project.